-Unless you're lucky enough to have a brick hearth oven in your back yard, a baking stone--also called a pizza stone
+Unless you're lucky enough to have a brick hearth oven in your back yard, a baking stone--also called a pizza stone--is an essential tool for all of us would-be bakers!

 These stones mimic the conditions in those brick ovens by absorbing heat from your oven and allowing you to bake loaves right on top of the heat source.
 This creates a direct transfer of heat and ensures that your loaves are cooked evenly.